geopy/geopy/CONTRIBUTING.md

 ### Building docs

-    cd docs
-    make html
+    make docs

-Open `_build/html/index.html` with a browser to see the docs.
+Open `docs/_build/html/index.html` with a browser to see the docs.
 On macOS you can use the following command for that:

-    open _build/html/index.html
+    open docs/_build/html/index.html

 ### Adding a new geocoder